wqking/metapp/doc/variant.md

 static Variant create(T value);
 ```
 Construct a Variant of type T and copy value into Variant, then return the Variant.
-This is similar with the constructor `template <typename T> Variant(T value);`, but the `create` function allows to specify T explicitly, which is useful to construct reference or array.
+This is similar with the constructor `template <typename T> Variant(T value)`, the `create` function allows to specify T explicitly, which is useful to construct reference or array.
 If T is metapp::Variant or reference to metapp::Variant, value is returned directly.

 **Example**